hashicorp/terraform-provider-vault/website/docs/r/azure_secret_backend_role.html.md

 * `role` - (Required) Name of the Azure role
 * `backend` - Path to the mounted Azure auth backend
 * `azure_roles` - List of Azure roles to be assigned to the generated service principal.
+* `azure_groups` - List of Azure groups to be assigned to the generated service principal.
 * `application_object_id` - Application Object ID for an existing service principal that will be used instead of creating dynamic service principals.
 If present, `azure_roles` will be ignored.
 * `ttl` – (Optional) Specifies the default TTL for service principals generated using this role.